Conflux-Chain/go-conflux-sdk/docs/transactions/obtaining_cfx.md

     - [Testnet Faucet](https://faucet.rinkeby.io/)

-    To purchase Ether you will need to go via an exchange.
+    To purchase CFX you will need to go via an exchange.
 As different regions have different exchanges, you will need to research the best location for this yourself.
-The [123cfx](123cfx) contains a number of exchanges which is a good place to start.
+The [123cfx](https://123cfx.com/) lists a number of exchanges which is a good place to start.